Murder of Marta Calvo

 Marta Calvo Burón was a 25-year-old Spanish woman who disappeared on 7 November 2019, in Manuel, Valencia after a date with a man she met on an online dating site.
 The man she met, Jorge Ignacio Palma, confessed to her disappearance.
 It later emerged that he was a serial killer responsible for other murders.
-He was sentenced to 159 years in prison.
+He was sentenced to 159 years in prison by the Provincial Court of Valencia.
+Later, the Spanish Supreme Court (Tribunal Supremo) sentenced him to reviewable permanent imprisonment, while confirming additional sentences totaling 137 years for the other murders and attempted murders.

 Background

 Marta Calvo was born in Estivella, the daughter of a construction worker and a supermarket clerk, as the eldest of two siblings.

 Disappearance

 During the early hours of 7 November, the young woman, as usual, told her mother the location of a party she was attending: number 9 San Juan Bautista Street, in the Valencian town of Manuel in the Ribera Alta region.
-This house was the last place she was seen, Marta had agreed on a price for a "white party."
+This house was the last place she was seen, and she did not return home after the party.
 In the absence of any news, her mother decided to go to the place from where her daughter had sent her last WhatsApp message to find out her whereabouts.
 She even spoke with Jorge Ignacio Palma, who said he did not know Marta, and subsequently absconded.
 After two days without any news, her mother reported Marta missing at the police station on 9 November at 9:15 p.m.